jason-norris/cot-reporter/docs/README.md

 * Do not enable content for workbook until paths to master files set (avoids warnings)
 * Once template is set up, save as .xlsx (and update PowerShell config file if used)
 * Native Excel add-ons may require enablement if prompted

+## Disclaimer

+If you choose to run this app automatically, please scrape responsibly and schedule it to run once per week when new reports are posted.
+Likewise, if you modify this code for any other related purpose, please read up on [ethical web scraping](https://www.scrapehero.com/how-to-prevent-getting-blacklisted-while-scraping/) before you do.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.